babashka/babashka/README.md

 ### Managing expectations

 Babashka uses [sci](https://github.com/borkdude/sci) for interpreting Clojure.
-Sci implements a suffiently large subset of Clojure.
+Sci implements a substantial subset of Clojure.
 Interpreting code is in general not as performant as executing compiled code.
 If your script takes more than a few seconds to run or has lots of loops, Clojure on the JVM may be a better fit, since the performance of Clojure on the JVM outweighs its startup time penalty.
 Read more about the differences with Clojure [here](#differences-with-clojure).